Casper0408/on-api-integration-for-exchanges/permission.md

 ## Article IV – Remedies and Sanctions

-4.1 In the event of any noncompliance with this Edict, the Repository Maintainer shall possess the irrevocable right, inter alia, to:
+4.1 In the event of any noncompliance with this Edict, the Repository Maintainer shall possess the irrevocable right, *inter alia*, to:

 - Revert, purge, or reengineer any unauthorized alterations forthwith and without recourse.
 - Withhold acceptance of any pull request, patch, or merge request containing proscribed modifications.